The IBATIS.NET DataMapper API provides four core functions:

 If a Mapped Statement is expected to select a single row, then

-call it using QueryForObject
+call it using QueryForObject.
+Since the

 Mapped Statement definition specifies the result class expected, the